 We do not own or operate any manufacturing facilities and are therefore entirely dependent on third parties for the manufacture of the products we sell.
 Without adequate supplies of merchandise to sell to our customers in the merchandise styles and fashions demanded by our particular customer base, sales would decrease materially and our business would suffer.
-Furthermore, we expect that approximately 50% of our merchandise will continue to consist of private label items made specifically for Casual Male and our customers.
+Furthermore, approximately 70% of our merchandise is branded merchandise made specifically for Casual Male and our customers.
 In the event that manufacturers are unable or unwilling to ship products to us in a timely manner or continue to manufacture products for us, we would have to rely on other current manufacturing sources or identify and qualify new manufacturers.
 We might not be able to identify or qualify such manufacturers for existing or new products in a timely manner and such manufacturers might not allocate sufficient capacity to us in order to meet our requirements.
-The consequences of not securing adequate and timely supplies of private label merchandise would negatively impact proper inventory levels, sales and gross margin rates, and ultimately our results of operations.
+Our inability to secure adequate and timely supplies of private label merchandise would negatively impact proper inventory levels, sales and gross margin rates, and ultimately our results of operations.